-Bill Fulton was born on July 4, 1962 (yes! born on the 4th of July!!) in Oakland, California and spent his childhood in nearby Alameda.
+Bill Fulton was born on July 4, 1962 (Yes!
+I’m a Yankee Doodle Dandy!!) in Oakland, California and spent his childhood in nearby Alameda.
 Bill began his music exploration at the age of 7 on the trumpet and tuba later switching to piano at the age of 15 when his family first got a piano!
-He attended Cal State University at Hayward as a music composition major.
+He attended Cal State Hayward starting in 1980 (now Cal State East Bay) as a music composition major.
 After Cal State Hayward, Bill worked extensively in California and Oregon as a keyboardist, pianist, teacher, composer, arranger, and engineer.
 As a keyboardist in the San Francisco Bay Area, Bill performed often at private venues, concerts (Sheila E, KSAN radio personality Steve Jordan, Grant Geissman) and major hotel chains up to 6 nights a week

-In 1987 Bill moved to Los Angeles to attend the Dick Grove Music Workshops to study with the master himself, Dick Grove.
-Bill had a great time while attending the school and playing local gigs at clubs and private events.
-Through contacts that he made at this world-renowned school, Bill was recommended to a staff position as a composer on the Universal Studios lot for MCA TV and The Arthur Company Television and Motion Pictures in August 1988.
+In 1987 Bill moved to Los Angeles to attend the Dick Grove School of Music to study with the master himself, Dick Grove.
+While attending Dick Grove, Bill also played many local live gigs in the Los Angeles area at clubs and private events.
+Through contacts that Bill made at the Dick Grove School, Bill was recommended to a staff position as a composer on the Universal Studios lot for MCA TV and The Arthur Company Television and Motion Pictures in August 1988.
 While at the Arthur Company, Bill created themes and underscore for “The Munsters Today”, “The New Dragnet”, “The New Adam 12”, “FBI: The Untold Stories”, and many other industrial/instructional films and commercials.

 In 1993 began writing music for Warner Bros, Hanna-Barbera Cartoons, and Cartoon Network for “I Am Weasel”, “Cow & Chicken” and “What A Cartoon!” animated series.
 “I Am Weasel” episodes were featured as source tv music in the films “The Ring” (Naomi Watts) and “Unbreakable” (Bruce Willis, Samuel L. Jackson) and several other tv shows.